What is Methamphetamine?

-Signature Environmental’s report clearly identifies if the inspected property’s sampled area is positive for methamphetamine residue.
+Signature Environmental’s report identifies if the inspected property’s sampled area is favorable for methamphetamine residue.
 The reports will discuss testing procedures, applicable regulatory limits and regulations, and analytical results.

 Regulations & Resources

-Signature Environmental can help building owners and managers meet their regulatory requirements to test suspect materials.
+Signature Environmental can help building owners and managers meet regulatory requirements to test suspect materials.

 California Health and Safety Code:

 California Office of Environmental Health Hazard Assessment (OEHHA):